 We paid $50 USD for a seat in the jeep (4 pax max).
-We highly recommend arranging this option in advance as there isn’t really any transport options once you’ve crossed into Nepal, except for big trucks.
+We highly recommend arranging this option in advance as there aren’t really any transport options once you’ve crossed into Nepal, except for big trucks.

 There are multiple bag checks and security check-points once you’ve crossed into Nepal too, and your Nepalese driver will make this quick and easy for you.

 The journey is 150km to Kathmandu, however, the roads are terrible.
 The journey takes approx 8-10 hours, so be prepared for that.
 Your driver will probably stop along the way so you can have a meal and some fresh tea at a local eatery.
 There are many beautiful views on the way.
 A good idea to have a hotel booked in Kathmandu for the evening you arrive, you will be tired.

 Where to Stay in Kathmandu

 There are literally thousands of hotels to choose from in Kathmandu, however, the area that we and most other travellers stay in is Thamel.
 It’s the location that is close to the action, markets and best cafes and restaurants.
 These are our recommendations for the best value hotels below: